cormacj/z80-smart-disassembler/README.md

 # Known Issues

 * Generated code causes z80asm to crash.
+* The disassembler will generate references to labels that don't exist
 * String detection fails oddly towards the end of a ROM and maybe elsewhere, so use the `generate_string_locations.sh` helper script to make a template if this happens.

 # ToDo

 [ ] - Error handling, everywhere
+[ ] - Complete template implimentation (b,w handling)

 # Dependencies